Movie Theater Business Model | How Do Movie Theaters Make Money

 Conclusion

 How this balancing act between theatrical releases and streaming online will go, is to be seen.
 Only time will tell how studios manage to find a fit in these twisted markets.
-We discussed how the cinema hall business earn money.
+We discussed how the cinema hall business earns money.
 We also saw how a film is distributed in a geographical area.

-There is a lot of money that can be earned in this industry, it is often abbreviated as one of the most profitable domains.
+There is a lot of money that can be earned in this industry, which is often abbreviated as one of the most profitable domains.
 The entertainment sector has also been boosted by the ongoing global pandemic.

 In such a big country as India, with a population of more than a billion.
 Movies are the go-to entertainment, but with the rise of streaming services, it is witnessing a twist.
 Will a movie be celebrated even when it doesn’t hit the theatres?
 As studios think again about their movie distributing strategy, the more intense question is – Would you pay for a popcorn tub at the overpriced theatre, if you could stream the movie from the comfort of your home?